 The toplevel package.ned file can be used to designate the root package, which is useful for eliminating a few levels of empty directories resulting from the package naming convention.
-That is, if you have a package.ned file in your <root> directory whose package declaration says org.example.myproject, then the <root>/a/b/c directory will be package org.example.myproject.a.b.c -- and NED files in them must contain that as package declaration.
-Only the root package.ned has this property, other package.ned's cannot change the package.
+For example, if you have a project where you want to have all NED types under the org.example.myproject package but don't want to have the directories named org, example and myproject in the source tree, then you can put a package.ned file in the source root directory with the package declaration org.example.myproject.
+This will cause a directory foo under the root to be interpreted as package org.example.myproject.foo, and NED files in them must contain that as package declaration.
+Only the root package.ned can define the package, package.ned files in subdirectories must follow it.